min2ha/ukwa-site/content/target/46375/index.en.md

   "start_date": "2016-10-21T10:00:00Z"
 }

-# William Brown Archive: The Art and Lives of William McClure Brown

 William Brown born in Toronto, Canada in 1953 and died in Bridgend, South Wales in July 2008.
 He was a prolific painter and printmaker whose work was informed by  poetry, literature and travel.
 He lived in Bridgend and worked in the Llynfi Valley in  South Wales.